Stella of The End: Development and release

 Swav is the art director and character designer for Stella of The End.
 Sayuki had been in search of an illustrator familiar with drawing science fiction and contacted Swav shortly after viewing his artwork.
 In keeping with a story set in the near future, Swav's aim was to give it the appearance similar to a film, which was based on how kinetic novels could be described as "novels akin to watching a film".
 Swav wanted to capture the atmosphere that comes from film-like art, opting to apply a jade green filter to the game's art.
 As Swav developed the character art, Sayuki used his experience having worked on bishōjo games to mediate between Swav's art style and Key's brand image, even requesting Swav to redesign entire characters at times.
-For instance, Swav was asked during a production meeting to redesign Filia to "emphasize how she is presented as the story's heroine," to which Swav responded that he would attempt to "merge a film-like design with how things are presented in bishōjo games."
+For instance, Swav was asked during a production meeting to redesign Philia to "emphasize how she is presented as the story's heroine," to which Swav responded that he would attempt to "merge a film-like design with how things are presented in bishōjo games."
 Swav consulted several films, including Interstellar, when drawing the game's art.
 Swav was also instrumental in changing the game's original title of Owari no Stella to Tsui no Stella by using a different reading of the kanji for "end" (終) so that the title would not be overly similar to Seraph of the End (終わりのセラフ, Owari no Serafu).

 For the game's music, the production team wanted to go with composers who had not worked on any of Key's works.
 In finding someone to compose the game's theme music, the emphasis was for someone who could compose tear-jerking songs, leading to Sayuki to suggest Tsubasa Harihara.
 Sayuki had been impressed by Harihara's song "Hotaru (firefly)" (蛍 -firefly-) and how listening to it gave him a clear mental image of how the story's backdrop is described in the song.
 Sayuki's proposal was quickly approved, and Harihara accepted the position.
 For the background music, Sayuki was in search of a composer appropriate for a science fiction story that could compose music akin to the piano pieces featured in Key's works that leave a lasting impression on the listener.
 That type of music reminded him of Rayark's 2013 rhythm game Deemo, and ultimately the composer Ice who worked on the game.

 Stella of The End was released on September 30, 2022 for Windows.
 Three editions were released: a download edition just for the game itself, a limited edition, and a more expensive special edition that comes bundled with more content.
 Both physical editions come bundled with the game's original soundtrack and a full color art book.
 The special edition also comes with a tapestry and an epilogue book.

+It was ported to iOS and Android devices in Japan on April 21, 2023, and to the Nintendo Switch on December 5, 2024.